Hemingweb006/concours_advisor/README.md

 # Concours Advisor AI Agent

-ConcoursPrep is an intelligent AI agent engineered to assist Moroccan students in preparing for post-bac competitive exams, including ENSA, ENSAM, and Medecine.
+Concours Advisor is an intelligent AI agent engineered to assist Moroccan students in preparing for post-bac competitive exams, including ENSA, ENSAM, and Medecine.
 By leveraging historical exam data and advanced large language models, this system provides personalized study paths, targeted practice sessions, and in-depth performance analysis.

 The system utilizes Groq AI to deliver high-speed inference, allowing for rapid interaction and feedback during your study sessions.